Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 Again, note that the corresponding sub-matrices of $\TTT_1^{(3)}$ and $\TTT_2^{(3)}$ are equal to $I_2$.
 Thus by \propertyref{prop:lenI}, multiplying them by $\Vl3$ on the right and $\left( \Vl3 \right)^\dagger$ on the left, gives rise to the identity matrix $I_2$.
 By defining

 we arrive to the following three triangular matrices:

-By taking the middle rows and columns (rows and columns 4 and 5) we achieve the desired decomposition with diagonal elements equaling to 1 in all three triangular matrices simultaneously.
-Formally we do so by multiplying $\left(\extt8{4,5}\right)^\dagger$ on the left and $\extt8{4,5}$ on the right (as mentioned in \remref{remark:extract}) and will get:
+By taking the middle rows and columns (rows and columns 4 and 5) we achieve the desired decomposition with diagonal elements equaling to 1 in all three triangular matrices, simultaneously.
+Formally, we do so by multiplying $\left(\extt8{4,5}\right)^\dagger$ on the left and by $\extt8{4,5}$ on the right (see \remref{remark:extract}) to achieve: